Hormone therapy (HT) refers to

 What To Think About

-If you have been taking HRT, talk with your doctor about your reasons for
+If you have been taking HT, talk with your doctor about your reasons for

 taking it.
 Are you taking it to help with perimenopausal symptoms or for